-What is slapped cheek syndrome?Slapped cheek syndrome, or slapped cheek disease as it's also known, is a virus that commonly affects children between the ages of four to 12.
-However, it can occur at any age and it's estimated that six in 10 adults will have been infected.
+What is slapped cheek syndrome?Slapped cheek syndrome, or slapped cheek disease, is a virus that commonly affects children between the ages of four to 12 and can also be known as fifth disease or parvovirus B19.
+Despite usually being picked up by young children it can occur at any age and it's estimated that six in 10 adults will have been infected.
 Generally slapped cheek syndrome is not an infection to be very worried about - the majority of people who get the virus don't even know they've had it.
 It clears up without leaving any complications.

 The virus is called parvovirus B19 - this is similar to the parvovirus that affects cats and dogs, but it cannot be spread from human to animal or vice versa.